davidomanovic/Machine-Learning/NLP Grammar Checker/README.md

 ### Project Structure

 - **data/**: Contains all training data and example sentences.
 Play around and edit them to your liking (just make sure they are reasonably similar to the vocabulary in the test set)!
 - **src/**: Contains the core logic including the LSTM model, data preprocessing, training, and saving the model.
+If you want to train the model, you have to run the `train.py`
 - **tests/**: Contains a testing script that loads the trained model, runs predictions, and prints the results.
 - **models/**: Contains the model of the Grammar Checker using the LSTM model